Columbus Division of Police, Ohio

 Add to My HeroesChris Edward Clites

-Police Officer Chris Clites was shot in the head and killed as he and his partner attempted to stop fleeing robbery suspects.
+Police Officer Chris Clites was shot in the head and killed as he and his partner attempted to stop fleeing robbery suspects at the Windsor Terrace public housing complex.

-Officer Clites had joined two other officers in searching for the suspects when he was confronted by one of the armed perpetrators.
-He shot the suspect once in the lower chest and the suspect fell to his knees but was able to return fire first, striking Officer Clites in the right elbow causing him to drop his duty pistol.
-As Officer Clites bent over to retrieve his pistol he was struck in the face by the suspect’s last gun shot.
+Officer Clites had joined two other officers searching for the suspects when he was confronted by one of the armed perpetrators.
+He shot the suspect once in the lower chest, and the suspect fell to his knees but was able to return fire first, striking Officer Clites in the right elbow causing him to drop his duty pistol.
+As Officer Clites bent over to retrieve his pistol, he was struck in the face by the suspect's last gunshot.
 Officer Clites died later that day at The Ohio State University Medical Center with his family by his side.

-It was later discovered that the fleeing individuals had been on a crime spree including home invasion robberies, robbing a convenience store and numerous individuals on the street.
-The suspects had extensive criminal histories and were driving a stolen vehicle.
+It was later discovered that the fleeing individuals had been on a crime spree, including home invasion robberies, robbing a convenience store, and numerous individuals on the street.
+In addition, the suspects had extensive criminal histories and were driving a stolen vehicle.

-Officer Clites had served with the agency for three and a half years.
+Officer Clites had served with the Columbus Division of Police for three and a half years.
 He was survived by his wife.

 Bio